 - 1. The Tribunal and the disputing parties shall make every effort to ensure that the dispute settlement process is carried out in a timely manner.
 The Tribunal shall endeavor to issue its final award within 24 months of the date the claim is submitted pursuant to Article 19 of this Agreement.
 If the Tribunal requires additional time to issue its final award, it shall provide the disputing parties the reasons for the delay. - 2.
 An award issued by a Tribunal pursuant to this Agreement shall be final and binding between the disputing parties and in respect of that particular case.
-The respondent shall comply with the award with undue delay. - 3.
-An award can only result in compensation, unless the disputing parties agree on restitution.
-Monetary compensation shall include the applicable interest, determined in a manner consistent with Article 12, paragraph 6, of this Agreement. - 4.
+The respondent shall comply with the award with undue delay.

+- 3. An award can only result in compensation for damages, unless the disputing parties agree on restitution.
+Monetary compensation shall include the applicable interest at a normal commercial rate from the date of expropriation until the date of payment. - 4.
 The Tribunal shall not award punitive damages.
-Monetary damages shall not be greater than the loss suffered by the investor, reduced by any prior damages or compensation already provided.
-For the calculation of monetary damages, the

-Tribunal shall also reduce the damages to take into account any restitution of property or repeal or modification of the measure.

-5. The Tribunal shall order that reasonable costs incurred by the successful disputing party shall be borne by the unsuccessful disputing party, unless the Tribunal determines that such allocation is unreasonable in the circumstances of the case.
+Monetary damages shall not be greater than the loss suffered by the investor, reduced by any prior damages or compensation already provided in relation to the same factual dispute.
+For the calculation of monetary damages, the Tribunal shall also reduce the damages to take into account any restitution of property or repeal or modification of the measure. - 5.
+The Tribunal shall order that reasonable costs incurred by the successful disputing party shall be borne by the unsuccessful disputing party, unless the Tribunal determines that such allocation is unreasonable in the circumstances of the case.
 Such a determination may take into account whether the successful disputing party has acted improperly, for example by raising manifestly frivolous objections or improperly invoking preliminary objections, and whether the unsuccessful disputing party is a small or medium sized enterprise.
 If only some parts of the claims have been successful the costs shall be adjusted, proportionately, to the number or extent of the successful parts of the claims.